With so many types of bikes and riding styles, choosing a mountain bike can be confusing. Here’s some tips to help make your decision a little easier!

 Plus Hardtail Bikes

 If you’re having difficulty choosing a mountain bike but want easy and inexpensive fun on trails, a plus hardtail is the perfect bike for you.
 A hardtail with 3 inch (7.6 cm) tyres is quick, light, affordable and efficient like a normal hardtail.
 However it’s smoother, comfier and confidence inspiring.
-Coauthor of Mastering Mountain Bike Skills, 3rd Edition Lee McCormack, thinks this should be the go to bike for all beginners and and children.
+Coauthor of Mastering Mountain Bike Skills, 3rd Edition Lee McCormack, thinks this should be the go to bike for all beginners and children.

 Cross Country Trail Bikes